ValGSgit/PISSM/README.md

 - Code organization and maintainability

 Feel free to suggest improvements or report issues!

-## 📜 License

-This project builds upon the original PISSM codebase with significant enhancements for better usability, visual appeal, and functionality.

----

 **Enjoy exploring your filesystem with PISSM! 🚀**